sangamesh27/100-days-of-code/log.md

 **Thoughts**:I haven't coded much today but did understood about javaScript runtime and about engines also studied a bit about what DNS are and how they help us reaching the servers.

 **Link to work**: since I haven't coded today there is no link to the project

+### Day 3: 8th March 2025

+**Today's progress**: Continued learning about Node.js and librareies

+**Thoughts**:Haven't coded much but learnt about libraries today and how they can be used.

+**Link to work**:since I haven't coded today there is no link to the project

+### Day 4: 9th March 2025

+**Today's progress**: Today I learnt  about building a CLI using the commander library.

+**Thoughts**:I did understood how to build one should rebuilt it again to check how much I understand and how much more practice I need over things also should start with assignments from tomorrow

+**Link to work**:No link to CLI yet